parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 What's remarkable is how complete these philosophical systems are.
 They can't just ignore this seemingly abstract distinction—their entire siddhanta depends on taking a clear position.
 Every detail matters because everything connects to everything else in a comprehensive worldview.

-The medieval Indian philosophers knew these weren't just intellectual puzzles—they were life-and-death questions about the nature of spiritual existence itself.
+The medieval Indian philosophers knew these weren't just intellectual puzzles—they were existential questions about the nature of spiritual existence itself.